We can increase certain limits if feedback suggests they are too restrictive.

 Reads

 Reads are highly scalable on both throughput and concurrency, due to S2’s decoupled architecture.
-The precise limits will be documented in the coming months.
+The precise limits will be documented in the coming weeks.

 Retention